Hakkology/Mesh_Transformation/README.md

 # Mesh_Transformation
-Basic exercises with vertices, triangles, normals and meshes.
+Basic exercises with vertices, triangles, normals, uvs and meshes, regarding procedural geometry.

 - Building a procedural Quad Rect with mesh manipulation and gizmo draws,
 - Building a procedural Quad Ring with mesh manipulation and gizmo draws,